Lim Chin Siong: Founding of the PAP and 1955 elections

-Lim was a co-founder of the PAP, but declined the publicity.

 Lim's work in the unions caught the eye of Lee Kuan Yew, who had returned to Singapore from Britain and organised regular secret meetings in the basement of his Oxley Road house which were attended by Toh Chin Chye, S. Rajaratnam and Devan Nair, among others.
 During those meetings, they drew up a plan to set up the People's Action Party (PAP).
 Even though Lim was a co-founder of the party, he declined to be on stage during the inauguration of the PAP in November 1954 as he felt his previous police record might be exploited by their rivals and jeopardise the party.

 The historic Rendel Constitution by the British was launched in 1954, and allowed up to 25 members to be elected to the Legislative Assembly.
 Lim was one of four PAP candidates selected to contest in the 1955 election.
 James Puthucheary, in charge of the publicity for the PAP during the elections, remarked that Lim "was brilliant, and the crowd was spellbound".
 An attendee at one of the rallies recounted:

 "There were 40,000 people, each mesmerised by Lim Chin Siong's oratory.
 'The British say you cannot stand on your own two feet,' he jeered.
 'Show them how you can stand!'
 And 40,000 people leapt up—shining with sweat, fists in the air—shouting, Merdeka."

 Lim was elected into the Legislative Assembly as the Assembly Member for Bukit Timah in 1955.
 Lim was the youngest Assemblyman ever to be elected in Singapore's history, at the age of 22.
 Lim seemed to be an extremely promising politician, even in the eyes of Lee Kuan Yew.
 Chief Minister David Marshall recalled that Lee had introduced Lim to him, and said that Lim would be the "future Prime Minister of Singapore".